sabeelash/python-backtester-ema-cross-strategy/README.md

 # Backtest the EMA Cross Strategy for a Stock

-Returns the total returns in percentage when the EMA cross strategy is implemented on a stock.
+Returns the total returns in percentage when the stock is bought and sold according to contrasted long-term and short term exponential moving average (EMA).

 ## Usage